 When choosing a catfish combo you should really decide your budget first and then you can make a decision on whether or not you can afford to buy a separate rod and reel rather than a pre-packaged combo.

-You can choose the best baitcaster combo under 200 from a variety of the top brands and most of them will tend to give you a fairly decent catfish rod and reel.
+You can choose the best baitcaster combo under 200 from a variety of the top brands and most of them will tend to give you a fairly decent catfish combo.

-But if you need some thing for some of the larger sized catfish then it might be best to make you rod and reel choices separately instead of in a combo.
+But if you need something for some of the larger-sized catfish then it might be best to make your rod and reel choices separately instead of in a combo.

-The most important thing to consider when deciding on a catfish rod and reel is that you have a rod with the correct action, length, power and the material that it is made.
+The most important thing to consider when deciding on a catfishing combo is that you have a rod with the correct action, length, power, and the material that it is made.

 The reel should also be the correct size for your rod and line.
 And, it should be capable of handling a large catfish.

-As mentioned above you can't just choose any old rod, knowing what each of the different attributes of a rod mean is important:
+As mentioned above you can’t just choose any old rod, knowing what each of the different attributes of a rod means is important:

 The action of a rod will generally describe how the bend in the rod is formed and how fast the rod blank will spring at the top.

-A slow action rod will start to bend much lower down the rod blank near the reel seat.
+A slow-action rod will start to bend much lower down the rod blank near the reel seat.
 These types of rods are generally used for casting very long distances.
-That distance however is at the expensive of sensitivity.
+That distance however is at the expense of sensitivity.

 But, it does this usually at the expense of casting distance

-When choosing a good catfish rod the length is actually quite important.
+When choosing a good pole the length is actually quite important.

-Unlike on a good musky rod and reel combo the preferred choice of materials for a catfish rod is e-glass.
+Unlike on a good musky rod and reel combo the preferred choice of materials for a catfish pole is e-glass.

 E-glass however can take a real beating.
 It’s not a sensitive as graphite and is usually a little on the heavy side.

-A good catfish reel is usually a baitcaster.
+The best catfish reels are usually baitcasters.
 As we mentioned above a spinning reel and rod is fine for smaller catfishing but once you hit the heavier fish a baitcaster or casting reel is the one to go for.

-The round style reels are mush easier to hold in the hand as you reel in.
+The round-style reels are much easier to hold in the hand as you reel in.
 They may not be quite as effective at achieving long casting distances but they are definitely better at and more comfortable to fight a large catfish on.

-Low profile reels will also have a smaller line capacity, and when you are using heavier line you really do need a spool that can handle a lot of thick line.
+Low-profile reels will also have a smaller line capacity, and when you are using a heavier line you really do need a spool that can handle a lot of thick lines.

 Abu Garica and Shimano male some pretty solid round baitcasters and you really can’t go wrong with either brand.